botheredbybees/m2html/readme.md

 I also wanted it to look attractive enough to make sitting down and reading it less of a chore.

-And I wanted to be able to get to it from the shore and from onboard the reasearch vessel where I work and where most of the code gets run and occasionally updated (hence this github repository)
+And I wanted to be able to get to it from the shore and from onboard the reasearch vessel where I work, and where most of the code gets run and occasionally updated (hence this github repository)

 Guillaume's code was a really good starting point